 Very few things bring the highest payoff for time spent than listening to and learning from Charlie Munger.

 At the Daily Journal Corporation’s annual meeting in Los Angeles on Feb 12, 2020, Charlie spoke at great length.
-And in this Note, you find the full 13,400 word transcript of the entire meeting.
+And in this article, you find the full 13,400-word transcript of the entire meeting.

 Once again, Charlie didn’t disappoint with his thoughtful wisdom, insights, and now precious time with us all.

 This is the most amazing place.
 If some of you haven’t seen it you should go see it from the inside.
 It looks like hell from the outside but from the inside, it’s a startlingly architectural work and it’s quite interesting.
 Our director Peter Kaufman is on the committee who runs the cathedral and if you want to be buried in the same column of the ashes of Gregory Peck, he’ll arrange it for $100,000.
 This is a very commercial crowd.
 You can’t even die without paying.